clarapasu/Master_Thesis/README.md

-Material for my Master Thesis happening in 2020/2021
+Material for the Master Thesis of Clara Panchaud, which was carried out in 2020 and 2021.